William Shield: The "Auld Lang Syne" controversy

 The most recent revival of the "Shield wrote Auld Lang Syne" story seems to date from 1998, when John Treherne, Gateshead's Head of Schools' Music Service, uncovered an original edition of the opera Rosina in the Gateshead Public Library, while he was looking for new works for the town's youth orchestra.
 "I thought it was appropriate to look at the work of a Gateshead-born composer.
 I picked out Rosina by Shield," Treherne said.
 "I started to copy out the score and hummed the tune as I was writing it down.
 I was coming to the end when I realised the tune floating through my head was Auld Lang Syne."
-However, despite Treherne's observation, Shield's use of the 'Old Lang Syne' melody had already been thoroughly debated in the nineteenth and early twentieth centuries.

-The melody concerned (which exists as a brief quotation near the end of the Rosina overture) has been claimed to be the source of the tune to Robert Burns' famous song, and Shield's own composition.
 Ballad operas generally quoted well known tunes, and in this case the tune is certainly much older.
 A fine and elaborate setting of an older tune with this name "For Old Lang Syne, by Mr. Beck", with variation appears in the Balcarres Lute Book, from Scotland.
 Here attributions such as "By Mr. Beck" are generally used to indicate the composer of the setting, not the underlying tune.
-This book was compiled around 1700, it has remained in the possession of the same family since its compilation, and it is now held by the National Library of Scotland.,.
+This book was compiled around 1700, it has remained in the possession of the same family since its compilation, and it is now held by the National Library of Scotland.
 As variation sets are generally composed on recognisable tunes, this is very probably older still.
 A later appearance of this old tune, was published by William McGibbon, who died in 1756.
 While both of these settings are on the earlier tune, the opening bars are immediately recognisable.
 Probably the first printed appearances of the modern tune are first, Shield's use of it in Rosina.
 In the final allegro, what is essentially the modern form of the tune appears on the oboe; as this section contains Scotch snap rhythms, with a drone accompaniment on bassoon 'in imitation of bagpipes', it may well be that the use of this melody by Shield is also a quotation.
 Shield does not claim it as his own, as he does with some of the song tunes in the opera.
 Rosina premiered at the end of 1782.
 In 1784, Niel Gow published it, as Sir Alexander Don's Strathpey, in his Collection of Strathspey Reels.
 Like Shield, Gow does not claim to have composed it; it is closely related to older strathspeys such as Coming Through the Rye, and The Miller's Wedding.

+The William Shield Festival

+A festival ran by Community Music Whickham & Swalwell is held each year with concerts promoting the music of Shield, his contemporaries and community music.
+A performance of one of Shield’s operas has been given annually since inception.
+To date these include Rosina, The Woodman, The Farmer, The Poor Soldier and Robin Hood all performed by Rocket Opera and the William Shield Festival Orchestra, led by Bradley Creswick, conducted by John Treherne.